We seek unconventional thinkers, dreamers, and doers who are passionate about using their creative works to impact society.

 - Submit official Transcripts from each college attended.

-- Submit official and final high school transcripts if you have not yet completed a minimum of 60 credits of college-level coursework at a regionally accredited college with a minimum of 24 credits in the Liberal Arts.
+- Submit official and final high school transcripts if you have not yet completed a minimum of 24 credits of college-level coursework at a regionally accredited college with a minimum of 18 academic credits.

 - Complete a Portfolio Review, Interview or Audition.